Cano, Cruz power Mariners past Marlins in Ichiro return

 Marlins: Martin Prado, who began the season on the DL (strained right hamstring), was recalled and in the lineup at 3B, batting second.
 Prado was 1 for 3 before coming out in the seventh inning.
 To make room, 1B Tyler Moore was designated for assignment.

-Mariners: Manager Scott Servais hopes SS Jean Segura (strained right hamstring) is ready to come off the 10-day DL at Oakland on Thursday.
+Mariners: Servais hopes Segura (strained right hamstring) is ready to come off the 10-day DL at Oakland on Thursday.
 Segura did some light baserunning Monday. ''Everything is leaning toward he'll be available when we go over to Oakland.'' ...
 RHP Steve Cishek (recovering from hip surgery) threw an 18-pitch scoreless inning in his first rehab appearance for Double-A Arkansas.

 UP NEXT